yeshwanthkattta/Hunter_Showdown/README.md

 Each ship has a recharging energy supply.
 Each action costs energy.
 You might take an offensive strategy, firing often; you might take a defensive strategy, leaning heavily on your shields and cloaking; or you might focus on maneuverability.
 Your strategy is what sets you apart from your competition.

 Your ships are able to monitor the positions of the other ships (unless cloaked) and whether they are cloaked.
 They know which ships have been destroyed (on both teams).
 They cannot see enemy bullets or shields.

+Ships are destroyed when they are shot or when their hit box exits the play area.

+Control circuits have inputs characterizing the visible the state of the system, and they provide outputs that affect this state on the next cycle.
+Acceleration is applied as an instantaneous burst that immediately affects velocity, which affects the position on the next cycle.
+The VIZ tab on a given cycle reflects the state as update by the inputs on that cycle.

+Details of game parameters can be found at the top of `showdown_lib.tlv`.

 ## Coding Your Control Circuits